dedupeio/dedupe/docs/common_learning_methods.rst

       deduper.markPairs(labeled_examples)

-.. py:method:: train([ppc=1.0, [uncovered_dupes=1]])
+.. py:method:: train([ppc=0.1, [uncovered_dupes=1, [index_predicates=True]]])

    Learn final pairwise classifier and blocking rules.
 Requires that adequate training data has been already been provided.

    :param float ppc: Limits the Proportion of Pairs Covered that we
 		     allow a predicate to cover.
 If a predicate puts together a fraction of possible pairs greater than the ppc, that predicate will be removed from consideration.

 		     As the size of the data increases, the user will generally want to reduce ppc.

-		      ppc should be a value between 0.0 and 1.0
+		     ppc should be a value between 0.0 and
+		     1.0.
+Defaults to 0.1

    :param int uncovered_dupes: The number of true dupes pairs in our
 			       training data that we can accept will not be put into any block.
-If true true duplicates are never in the same block, we will never compare them, and may never declare them to be
+If true true duplicates are never in the same block, we will never compare them, and may never declare them to be duplicates.
-				duplicates.

 			       However, requiring that we cover every
 			       single true dupe pair may mean that we have to use blocks that put together many, many distinct pairs that we'll
 			       have to expensively, compare as well.

+			       Defaults to 1

+   :param bool index_predicates: Should dedupe consider predicates
+				 that rely upon indexing the
+				 data.
+Index predicates can be slower
+				 and take susbstantial memory.

+				 Defaults to True

    .. code:: python